Link Exchange Guide – Effective Strategies to Swap Backlinks

 Are Link Exchanges Safe?

-If you trade links between site that are relevant, it will boost your SEO results considering the link exchange looks natural.
+If you trade links between relevant sites, it will boost your SEO results, as the link exchange looks natural.

-- The site is spammy: The last thing you need is a penalty whose effects can be irreversible, causing lasting or permanent damage to your site’s ranking and visibility.
+4. The site is spammy: The last thing you need is an irreversible penalty that can damage your site’s ranking and visibility.

 How Does Google Identify Link Exchange?